Gem Diamonds Limited (GEMD.L) (LON:GEMD) Shares Gap Down to $48.00

-Gem Diamonds Limited (GEMD.L) (LON:GEMD) gapped down before the market opened on Friday .
+Gem Diamonds Limited (GEMD.L) (LON:GEMD)’s share price gapped down before the market opened on Friday .
 The stock had previously closed at $48.00, but opened at $45.90.
 Gem Diamonds Limited (GEMD.L) shares last traded at $46.80, with a volume of 36,516 shares changing hands.

 Gem Diamonds Limited explores for and develops diamond mines.
 The company's flagship project is the LetÂeng mine located in the Kingdom of Lesotho.
 It also manufactures, sells, and markets rough and polished diamonds.
 In addition, the company provides technical, financial, and management consultancy services.